Venture1991/Netflix-Stock-Analysis-Project/README.md

 # Netflix-Stock-Analysis-Project
 A brief visualization project that deals with 2017 Netflix stock data.
-Actions executed include:
+Using Python and Jupyter, steps of this project include:
  - importing libraries
  - reading in csv files
  - inspecting and preparing data frames for analysis